limianwang/osmos-lite/README.md

 ## Roadmap

 Version 1.x of the project aims at greatly simplifying its structure by using standard validation based on [JSON Schema](http://json-schema.org) and applying many of the lessons learned through its use in production.
-However, it introduces a significant number of backwards-breaking compatibilities; version 0.x is still available in the corresponding branch.

-Osmos is still a fairly new project, and bug fixing is the priority, as well as the addition of support for more drivers.